macloo/python-adv-web-apps/docs/flask_forms.rst

 Code for this chapter is `here <https://github.com/macloo/python-adv-web-apps/tree/master/python_code_examples/flask>`_.

 In the **Flask Templates** chapter, we built a functioning Flask app.
-In this chapter, we’ll explore how to add web forms to a similar app.
+In this chapter, we’ll explore how to add functional web forms to a similar app.

 .. figure:: _static/images/actors_app.png
    :alt: Actors app screenshots